fizyr/python-aprt/README.md

 If the `pkgver` of the `PKGBUILD` is higher than the version in the binary repository, the `pkgrel` is set to 1.

 ## clean-repo
-Remove package archives that are not present in a repository database.
+List or remove package archives that are not present in a repository database.

 ## list-unbuilt
 List all directories containing a PKGBUILD that builds one or more packages that are not currently in the repository.